qcodespp/qcodespp.github.io/docs/source/autoapi/qcodespp/measure/index.rst

               automatic locations.
 If omitted, will use the default DataSetPP.location_provider

-          name (Optional[str]): if location is default or another provider function, name is a string to add to location to make it more readable/meaningful to users

-          formatter (Optional[Formatter]): knows how to read and write the file format.
-Default can be set in DataSetPP.default_formatter
+          formatter (Optional[Formatter]): For writing to file.
+Default is GnuplotFormat, can be set in DataSetPP.default_formatter

-          io (Optional[io_manager]): knows how to connect to the storage (disk vs cloud etc)
+          io (Optional[io_manager]): io manager for DataSetPP object.

       returns:
           a DataSetPP object containing the results of the measurement